smitchell/RabbitMQ-load-testing/README.md

 ## Install Erlang

-[Download Erlang](https://www.erlang.org/downloads) and run the the installation.
+[Download Erlang](https://www.erlang.org/downloads) and run the installation.
 Accept the default values.

 Open the Erland ports, in the case of Windows, add the following firewall rules: